Analysis | Boeing’s Grounded 737 Max: The Story So Far

 3. What caused the crashes?

 A preliminary report by Indonesian authorities points to a malfunction of an anti-stall safety feature -- the Maneuvering Characteristics Augmentation System, or MCAS -- that repeatedly forced the Lion Air plane into a nosedive.
-Evidence such as the erratic flight pattern of the Ethiopian Airlines plane and parts found in the wreckage also pointed to troubles with MCAS.
-An initial report by Ethiopian investigators concluded that the pilots followed all the safety procedures laid out by Boeing.
-Ethiopia’s transportation minister said the plane appeared “very normal” on takeoff then suffered “repetitive uncommanded nose-down.”
+Pilots commanding the doomed Ethiopian Air jet were hit with a cascade of malfunctions and alarms seconds after taking off from the Ethiopian capital on March 10, according to a preliminary report released on April 4.
+Critically, the plane’s automatic anti-stall system began pushing the nose of the jetliner down less than two minutes into the flight due to a malfunctioning sensor.

 4. What is MCAS?